motn/songP2/DesignSong.md

 *Describe the hardware and software that the system must operate in and interact with.*

-(1) Hardware: The app should work on android emulators in Android Studio and real android devices as well.
+- Hardware: The app should work on android emulators in Android Studio and real android devices from different manufactories as well.

-(2) Software: It would be nice if the App could be compatible with all OS and browsers when running on emulators.
-And it must be compatible with most of Android devices from different manufactories.
+- Software: The app must be compatible with up-to-date Android versions when running on real android devices.

 ## 2 Architectural Design